lue-bird/elm-keysset/README.md

 Contains no functions.
 Still, each [`Sorting`](KeySet#Sorting)
-used to access/operate will be the same
+used to access/operate is enforced to be the same
-(enforced through attaching an opaque tag).
+(by attaching an opaque tag).
 See ↓ example

 → Solves problems listed in [prior art](#prior-art), alongside other [goodies](#goodies)